 The park is easily accessible and is located 90 minutes from Moncton on Highway 11.

 Camping is available in the park, but there are also hotels available in the nearby towns of Rexton and Miramichi.
 The park isn’t very big, especially when you compare it to the size of western parks.
 You can easily explore most of the park in a single day.
 There are hiking trails available through the park, but those too can be hiked in a day a do not require any serious backcountry hiking.

-The image shown above were of two people who took some lawn chairs out on a sand spit at low tide.
+The image shown above was of two people who took some lawn chairs out on a sand spit at low tide.